It’s March 31st, 2018. One whole year since I first hit publish and posted my very first blog post.

 And blog posts that you think will do well won’t be as successful as you first imagined.
 At one point, my most popular blog post was my June Favourites.
 Definitely surprising to me.

 And that’s okay.
 Sometimes you’ll go weeks without blogging, and that could be for various reasons.
 You could be really busy, or you may just have a case of writer block and not feel inspired to write.
 When this happens it’s better to just take a break, rather than force yourself to write up a blog post.
 In my humble opinion, I’d rather go a couple of weeks without blogging, and get back into it once I’m proud of what in producing, rather than publish a few half-arsed blog posts, just for the sake of getting a post out.

 Think blogging is just writing a paragraph or two?
 Think again.
 Promoting a single blog post across all platforms can sometimes take more time and effort than writing up the actual post itself.

 You don’t have to put yourself in a box

 I see a lot of people talking about their “blogging niche”.
-While it’s great to have a clear direction of what you want to write about, sometimes it can be better to have no restraints on what you want to write about.
-Initially when I first started blogging, I heavily categorised myself as a beauty & lifestyle blogger, and found myself writing a lot about makeup, skincare and beauty.
-These days I pay less attention to that label, and whilst I still refer to my blog as beauty and lifestyle, I let myself blog about whatever springs to my mind, which right now happens to be more lifestyle related.
-This is my blog, and if I want to write about lipstick one week, and rom com movies the next, I will.
+While it’s great to have a clear direction of what you want to write about, sometimes it can be better to have fewer restraints on what you want to write about.
+Initially, when I first started blogging, I heavily categorised myself as a beauty & lifestyle blogger and found myself writing a lot about makeup, skincare and beauty.
+These days, I pay less attention to that label, and whilst I still refer to my blog as beauty and lifestyle, I let myself blog about whatever springs to my mind, which right now happens to be more lifestyle related.
+This is my blog, and if I want to write about lipstick one week, and rom-com movies the next, I will.

 Thanks to everyone who has supported me and my blog over the past year, here’s to many more years!